-- Semester 1 - 2015
+- Semester 1 - 2021

-1. Demonstrate an analytical engagement with the literature of the field on leadership in early childhood;
+1. Demonstrate an analytical engagement with the literature of the field on leadership in early childhood.

 3. Apply their knowledge and understanding of leadership concepts to critically examine leadership and management practices.

-Case Study / Problem Based Learning: Case Scenario/PBL Exercises
+Case Study / Problem Based Learning: Case Study / Problem Based Learning - 30%

-Face to Face On Campus 1 hour(s) per Week for Full Term
+Online 1 hour(s) per Week for Full Term

-May include podcasts at lecturer's discretion.
+May include podcasts at lecturers discretion.

-Face to Face On Campus 12 hour(s) per Term Full Term
+Online 12 hour(s) per Term Full Term